 For a brief time, he worked as a chef and had a side business that he ran from home.
 When his company flourished both nationally and internationally in 1981, he decided to open and run his store Bob’s Bazarre Bazaar fulltime.
 The shop sold novelty items to the occult market.

 In 1982, he rented a booth at the Westport flea market, where he sold primitive art, jewelry and antiques.
-It was a lucrative business, and he made a good profit but, it was not enough to maintain his daily expenses, and it resulted in him selling his goods to other merchants at a loss.
+It was a lucrative business, and he made a good profit, but it was not enough to maintain his daily expenses and it resulted in him selling his goods to other merchants at a loss.

-A former lodger Robert Sheldon came to Robert to ask if he could stay for a while.
+The Murder of Robert Sheldon – A former lodger Robert Sheldon came to Robert to ask if he could stay for a while.
 Sheldon was an inconvenience to him and on April 12, 1985, he drugged him.

-In June, Mark Wallace was hiding in Robert’s tool shed from a thunderstorm.
+The Murder of Mark Wallace – In June, Mark Wallace was hiding in Robert’s tool shed from a thunderstorm.
 Mark was depressed and tense, so Robert offered him chlorpromazine to calm his nerves.
 Robert tortured him for a day, clipping alligator clips to his nipples to put electric shocks through his body.
 Mark went unconsciousness and died from drugs and a lack of oxygen.

-September 26, he drugged an acquaintance Walter Ferris and tortured him for 27 hours.
+The Murder of Walter Ferris – September 26, he drugged an acquaintance Walter Ferris and tortured him for 27 hours.
 He shocked him with 7,700 volts through the shoulders and testicles and punctured his neck and genitals with hypodermic needles.
 Walter became delirious, and a few hours later he stopped breathing.
 Three more victims died the same way.

-On 29 March 1988 he abducted his last victim Christopher Bryson, a male prostitute.
+The final victim Christopher Bryson – On 29 March 1988 he abducted his last victim Christopher Bryson, a male prostitute.
 Christopher endured the same torture as the previous victims.
 During three days of torture and sexual abuse, Robert tied his hands in front of him and left the television remote between his legs so he can watch television.

 On the 2nd of April 1988, Christopher burned through the restrains with matches Robert left in the room; he escaped through the second-floor bedroom window breaking a bone in his foot.
 Managing to run to a neighbor explaining he was held captive and endured days of torture and sexual abuse the neighbor phoned the police.